james-clarusway/katacoda-scenarios/git-basics/step1.md

 # What is GitHub?

-Ah, an important distinction.
 While learning this stuff, newcomers might confuse the two since they're so often used in conjunction.
 Simply put, GitHub is a hub for git.
 A cloud-based platfrom based around the git tool.
 Things like add, commit, log and so on are git commands while forks and pull requests are GitHub operations.